Chicago "L": Circle Line

-Orange Line extension
+Orange Line Extension

 A proposed extension of the Orange Line would have provided transit service from the current terminus, Midway International Airport, to the Ford City Mall, which was originally meant to be the Orange Line's southern terminus when the line was planned in the 1980s.
 This would have alleviated congestion at the current Midway terminal.
-CTA presented its locally preferred alternative at meetings in 2009.
+The CTA presented its locally preferred alternative at meetings in August 2009.
 This consisted of a new elevated rail line that would have run south from the Midway terminal along Belt Railway tracks, crossing the Clearing Yard while heading southwest to Cicero Avenue, then would have run south in the median of Cicero to a terminal on the east side of Cicero near 76th Street.
 Basic engineering, along with an environmental impact statement, were underway in 2010.
 This extension was canceled.

-Yellow Line extension
+Yellow Line Extension

 A proposed extension of the Yellow Line would have provided transit service from the current terminus, at Dempster Street, to the corner of Old Orchard Road and the Edens Expressway, just west of the Westfield Old Orchard shopping center.
-CTA presented its locally preferred alternative at meetings in 2009.
-This consisted of a new elevated rail line from Dempster north along a former rail right-of-way to the Edens Expressway, where the line would have turned to the north and run along the east side of the freeway to a terminus at Old Orchard Road.
+The CTA presented its locally preferred alternative at meetings in August 2009.
+This consisted of a new elevated rail line from Dempster north along a former rail right-of-way to the Edens Expressway, where the line would have turned to the north and run along the east side of the expressway to a terminus at Old Orchard Road.

 Basic engineering, along with an environmental impact statement, were underway in 2010.
 Unlike extensions to the Red and Orange Lines, the Yellow Line extension had attracted significant community opposition from residents of Skokie, as well as parents of students at the Niles North High School, on whose land the new line would have been constructed.
 Residents and parents cited concerns about noise, visual pollution, and crime.
 As a result, the extension was canceled.